Data-Driven Soft Robot Control via Adiabatic Spectral Submanifolds: Controlling soft elastic arms

 Our focus is to control the arm's free end (end effector), hence our workspace is defined by the end effector coordinates $\mathbf{z} = \{x_{ee}, y_{ee}, z_{ee}\} \in \mathbb{R}^3$.
 We collect $10$-second long samples of 4 decaying trajectories for each $N_u = 1000$ randomly sampled static arm configurations.
 We ensure practical limitations on observability by only assuming access to a $3p$-dimensional observable space $y = (\mathbf{z}(t),\mathbf{z}(t+\tau), \dots ,\mathbf{z}(t+(p-1)\tau))^\top \in \mathbb{R}^{3p}$, where $\tau = 0.0168 \text{ [s]}$.

 The undeformed arm is symmetric along the $x_{ee}-y_{ee}$ and also freely stretches along the $z_{ee}$ direction, due to these reasons we expect three dominant slow modes in the decay profiles of the arm.
 By Takens' delay embedding theorem, we require $3p \geq 15$ to guarantee capturing decay along these three dominant slow modes.
-Indeed for $p=5$, we observe $d=6$ dimensional static SSM-reduced models with $n_r = 2$ and $n_w = 2$ to accurately capture the decay with an average $\mathrm{NMTE} = 5 \%$ on test data.
+Indeed for $p=5$, we observe $d=6$ dimensional static SSM-reduced models with $n_r = 2$ and $n_w = 2$ to accurately capture the decay with an average $\mathrm{NMTE} = 5 \%$ on test data for the short arm and an average $\mathrm{NMTE} = 4.5 \%$ on test data for the long arm .

 We further collect controlled data by adding a 10-second long randomly generated control deviation input, with a maximum torque magnitude of 1.5, to a step input sequence formed by 100 static inputs, each held for 10 seconds (see Section \ref{sec:control_calib} for details).
 We use this to learn the effective control calibration set.
 Specifically, we find a $6$D aSSM-reduced model obtained via quadratic polynomial regression (QPR) on the static SSM coefficient set to provide consistent performance on unseen test data.
-For a 30-second long random input with slowness measure $r_s = 0.75$, our $6$D aSSM-reduced model's prediction has a $9 \%$ NMTE error.
+For a 30-second long random input with slowness measure $r_s = 0.75$, our $6$D aSSM-reduced model's prediction has a $9 \%$ NMTE error for the short arm and a $11 \%$ NMTE error for the long arm.
 See Appendix \ref{app:training_elastic_arm} for prediction results in the robot's workspace.